You can get a considerable amount of free business start up advice from:

 Most businesses need some sort of insurance – whether it be Public Liability Insurance, Professional Indemnity Insurance (PII) or Employee Liability Insurance.
 As an ATT member in practice you will require Professional Indemnity Insurance.
 Usually the best starting point is a broker.

 Anti Money Laundering

-The Money Laundering Regulations 2007 create new obligations for tax practitioners.
+The Money Laundering Regulations 2017 create obligations for tax practitioners.
 If you are a principal in a firm of auditors, external accountants, insolvency practitioners or tax advisers you will need to ensure you are supervised by a supervisory authority to be monitored for compliance with the money laundering legislation.
-For further details see:
+Click here for further details.

 Terms & Conditions and Legal Advice

 You will need to spend time getting a suite of documents such as a legal policy for your website, Terms & Conditions and Anti Money Laundering documentation for your clients as well as engagement letters.

 Once you have tailored your letters and added your branding you may also want to get a lawyer to check over your suite of documents.